chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 Results
 ---------------
 The results are shown in the animation below.
-We can see the intricate particles interactions between the particles.
+We can see the complex motion of the particles and the way they interact with one another.
 This case demonstrates the stability of the solver for cases with a large number of particle contacts.

 .. note::